 It is the author's belief that these privileges have assumed the job of the Fifth Amendment in the context of corporate investigations: that they are virtually the last means by which corporations can resist government efforts to impose potentially ruinous liability on corporate actors, whether or not such consequences are warranted.
 It is these circumstances, she suggests, that both account for the bar's full-throated roar in objection to DOJ policy and for the reason why we should take it seriously.

 Scholarly Commons Citation

 O'Sullivan, Julie R., "Does DOJ's Privilege Waiver Policy Threaten the Rationales Underlying the Attorney-Client Privilege and Work Product Doctrine?
 A Preliminary "No"" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 904.
+904.